 Study in a rich collaborative environment that fosters cross-discipline study.

 Furniture and Related Objects - An internationally recognised programme on which students can develop specialist craft and conservation skills.
-FdA Historic Craft Practices - Furniture, Graduate Diploma or Postgraduate Diploma leading to MA Conservation Studies.
+FdA Historic Craft Practices - Furniture or Graduate Diploma leading to MA Conservation Studies.

 Clocks and Related Objects - The only programme of its kind for the study of clock conservation and making.
-FdA Historic Craft Practices - Clocks, Graduate Diploma or Postgraduate Diploma leading to MA Conservation Studies.
+FdA Historic Craft Practices - Clocks or Graduate Diploma leading to MA Conservation Studies.

 You will work in well-equipped professional workshops and studios with access seven days a week, 7am to 10pm.
 Workshops includes specialist equipment and facilities such as the forge, pottery and photography areas.